Kontinuous Kontext: Continuous Strength Control for Instruction-based Image Editing: Appendix

 \subsection{Model Architecture}

-Our projector is a 4-layer MLP with dimensions $1536 \rightarrow 256 \rightarrow 128 \rightarrow 6192$.
-The output dimension of $D=6192$ is divided into two chunks each of $3096$ represnting offsets for modualtion parameters - $\Delta y_{scale}$ and $\Delta y_{shift}$.
-The $1536$ dimensional input to the model consists of embedded scale value $s$ of dimension $768$ and pooled CLIP text embedding of dimensions $768$.
-We first apply sinusoidal positional encoding to $s$ to bring it to $128$ dimensions followed by a linear layer to transform it to similar dimension of $768$.
+Our projector is a $4$ layer MLP with dimensions $1536 \rightarrow 6144 \rightarrow 6144 \rightarrow 6144 \rightarrow 6144$.
+The output dimension of $D=6144$ is divided into two chunks, each of $3072$, representing offsets for modulation parameters - $\Delta y_{scale}$ and $\Delta y_{shift}$.
+The $1536$ dimensional input to the model consists of an embedded scale value $s$ of dimension $768$ and a pooled CLIP text embedding of dimensions $768$.
+We first apply sinusoidal positional encoding to $s$ to bring it to $128$ dimensions, followed by a linear layer to transform it to a similar dimension of $768$.
 The CLIP embedding and the encoded scale embeddings are concatenated and passed as a single input to the projector network.
+As our slider projector is lightweight and requires negligible computation and inference overhead over the base Flux Kontext model.